12 of 19 results for "astronomy"

 Video

-In Mapping Mission: Reaching the Surface of Mercury, Professor Brian Cox explains how scientists were able to send the space probe Messenger to Mercury, a particularly difficult planet for us to explore.
+In Developing Theories From the Chemistry of Mercury, Professor Brian Cox explains why Mercury is an unusual planet.
+Learn how Mercury was formed and how scientists are using observations of the planet from the Messenger mission, to refine theories about how the planet came to be.
 This video is excerpted from BBC’s The Planets, a series that explores the dramatic lives of the eight planets in our Solar System.

 Video